 DOES GOD OPPOSE “BIG GOVERNMENT”?

 Most churches refrain from mixing politics with Christian teaching.
-Our first priority is spreading the message of salvation via the Gospel and feeding Christ’s flock, but the law was given to Moses by God and governments administer God’s law.
+Our first priority is spreading the message of salvation via the Gospel and feeding Christ’s flock, but God gave Moses the law and governments administer God’s law.
 So Christians have a responsibility to see that governments administer the law in a manner that is just and moral.
-This is particularly true in a Constitutional Republic that is based on the consent of its citizens.
+This is particularly true in a Constitutional Republic based on the consent of its citizens.
 Even the apostle Paul stood up for his rights as a Roman citizen and used those rights to advance the Gospel.
 Christ overcame the world but we are called to witness to the lost.
-By holding up Christian values in in the political process, Christ is raised up and God the Father can draw the lost to Him.
+By holding up Christian values in the political process, Christ is raised up and God the Father can draw the lost to his Son.

 Also, the gospel was instrumental in forming the principles of freedom codified in America’s founding documents.
 Acts 10:34 says: Then Peter opened his mouth, and said, Of a truth I perceive that God is no respecter of persons, meaning God does not treat a king any different than a slave.
 Galatians 3:28 expresses a similar principle: There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 These principles of the gospel were revolutionary in the first century Roman Empire where 20% of the people were slaves and the Roman Emperor was considered a god.
-These principles of equality were expressed in America’s Declaration of Independence where Thomas Jefferson said all people are created equal, and the Creator endowed everyone certain unalienable rights.
+These principles of equality are expressed in America’s Declaration of Independence, which says all people are created equal, and the Creator endowed everyone with certain unalienable rights.

-America was founded on principles of limited government and there’s Biblical evidence supporting a limited government role in people’s lives.
-Prior to the era of Jewish kings, the Jewish people were ruled by priests and judges.
-Samuel was a popular and Godly judge but when his sons became corrupt, the Jewish people demanded a king.
-God preferred the more limited form of government under priests and judges and considered the people’s demand for a king a rejection of his rule.
-Chapter 8 in 1 Samuel tells the story.
-The following is from the King James version of the Bible, click on the verse for alternate translations.
+America was founded on principles of limited government, and there’s Biblical evidence supporting a limit on government’s role in people’s lives.
+Prior to the era of kings, the Israelites were ruled by priests and judges.
+Samuel was a popular and Godly judge, but when his corrupt sons came to power, the Jewish people demanded a king.
+God preferred the more limited form of government under priests and judges, and considered the people’s demand for a king a rejection of his rule.
+1 Samuel chapter 8 tells the story, click on a verse for translations other than the King James.

 8 According to all the works which they have done since the day that I brought them up out of Egypt even unto this day, wherewith they have forsaken me, and served other gods, so do they also unto thee.